Kathleen Weathers: Career and research

 Weathers is an ecosystem ecologist at the Cary Institute of Ecosystem Studies, where she has spent most of her research career.
 Her research interests are broad and she has significantly contributed to our understanding of atmospheric ecology, terrestrial ecology, and aquatic ecology.
-To date, Weathers has written or contributed to over 200 peer-reviewed articles, which have received over 13,000 citations.
+To date, Weathers has written or contributed to over 300 peer-reviewed articles, which have received over 22,000 citations.
 Her research is focused on understanding of how air-water-land interactions affect ecosystem functioning.
 For example, she has worked with colleagues to quantify how fog and precipitation can both provide critical nutrients to forest ecosystems, but also harmful pollutants.
 Other notable research has studied the effects of storms on lake water quality and coupled human-ecosystem interactions.

 She is the lead editor of the foundational textbook Fundamentals of Ecosystem Science with David Strayer and Gene Likens.
 In addition to co-authoring the textbook, Weathers has led multiple synthesis efforts in ecosystem science, including setting a research agenda for the discipline.

 Weathers has taken many leadership roles within the ecological community that have informed policy.
-Weathers is the current (elected) President of the Ecological Society of America (2020-2021) and was the elected Chair of the National Atmospheric Deposition Program (2011-2012).
+Weathers served as the elected President of the Ecological Society of America from 2020-2021 and was the elected Chair of the National Atmospheric Deposition Program (2011-2012).
 She served on the EPA Clean Air Scientific Advisory Committee from 2009-2015 and was on the National Academy of Sciences' National Transportation Board Committee to evaluate the Congestion Mitigation and Air Quality Program during 2000-2002.

 Weathers was the elected Co-Chair of the Global Lake Ecological Observatory Network (GLEON) from 2011-2018, where she led the 800-person grassroots network in developing a new training model for graduate students and team science approaches for scientific working groups.
 Weathers' training model is to explicitly empower early career scientists to take leadership roles in collaborative research projects.
 Under Weathers' guidance, early career GLEON researchers have led many collaborative projects, including studies on how road salt and climate change affect lakes.

 In addition to leading international research networks and scientific societies, Weathers is the Research Director of the Lake Sunapee Protective Association, where she facilitates scientific engagement between the public and researchers.
 As part of this role, Weathers has catalyzed multiple research studies on Lake Sunapee, which has led to new understanding on the sensitivity of low-nutrient lakes to land use change and cyanobacterial blooms.
 Weathers also serves on the Mohonk Preserve Board of Directors, currently as its Vice Chair, and is a long-time member of the Mohonk Preserve Conservation Science Committee, currently serving as its Chair (as of Fall 2020).